 Mortgages for Oil and Gas Contractors

-At Freelancer Financials, we appreciate the risks oil and gas contractors face every day.
+At Freelancer Financials, we appreciate the risks an oil and gas contractor faces every day.
 Technical, groundbreaking, safety critical and often dangerous.
 What you earn, you work hard for.

-They take one look at your application and alarm bells start ringing.
-You see the change in their posture and attitude as they get further through it.
+Their generic advisors take one look at your application and alarm bells start ringing.
+You see it in their eyes.

-That limited company that helps you out no end with your taxes?
-Great for keeping hold of your top line income.
-But in front of a mortgage advisor who only knows his bank’s criteria?
-You’re doomed, laddie.
+You know that limited company payment structure that helps you optimise your taxes?
+It’s great for keeping hold of your top line income.

 What does an oil and gas contractor do?